daffainfo/ctf-writeup/KnightCTF 2023/GET Me/README.md

     "message":"Looking for flag ?
 Visit https:\/\/hackenproof.com\/user\/security"}
 ```

-And after stuck a little bit, i open hackenproof and register to that website and got the flag
+And after stuck a little bit, i open hackenproof and register to that website and secured the the flag
 ```
 KCTF{H4ck3nPr00f3d_bY_Kn16h75qu4d}
 ```